-Contactless tap-and-go is a lifesaver when you’re rushing to catch a train at Town Hall or grabbing a flat white before work.
+Contactless tap-and-go is a lifesaver when you're rushing to catch a train at Town Hall or grabbing a flat white before work.
 But crowded platforms, busy trams, and shoulder-to-shoulder airport lines also make it easier for opportunists to try contactless card skimming.
-That’s where using an RFID blocking wallet Australia setup comes in handy.
-A simple wallet, sleeve, or money belt can keep your cards and passport quieter to scanners while you move through Sydney, Melbourne, Brisbane, Perth—and popular overseas spots like Bali, Paris, and Rome.
+That's where using an RFID blocking wallet Australia setup comes in handy.
+A simple wallet, sleeve, or travel money belt can keep your cards and passport quieter to scanners while you move through Sydney, Melbourne, Brisbane, Perth — and popular overseas spots like Bali, Paris, and Rome.
 (ASIC MoneySmart, 2024)

 👉 See our latest picks in the RFID Protection Wallet Collection.